- What is the “operating status” of the university?

 Guidance on Instruction When Inclement Weather Changes University Operating Status

-When the university closes, all in-person instruction and advising is cancelled as required by Policy 8.2.
-If the university delays opening, any in-person classes scheduled prior to the late opening are cancelled.
-In-person students who have adequate access to the internet can be required to take an online version of the missed class at the time of the missed class if that version is already available.
-The sudden creation of an online substitution presentation is not expected and is not allowed if the burden falls on a teaching assistant.
+When the university closes, all in-person and online instruction and advising is cancelled as required by Policy 8.2.
+If the university delays opening, any in-person or online classes scheduled prior to the late opening are cancelled.

-If there is a change in the university’s operating status during the semifinals or finals period, exams that are already scheduled to be fully online will still occur at the scheduled time; however, on-campus exams will be cancelled until the operating status returns to normal and will be rescheduled in consultation with the instructors.
-If a change in the operating status of the university results in cancelation of an in-person exam, the instructor may opt to have all students take the exam remotely.
+If there is a change in the university’s operating status during the finals period, then on-campus and online exams will be postponed until the operating status returns to normal and will be rescheduled in consultation with the instructors.
 In the event of a delayed opening for the campus, exams will be held as scheduled for the portion of the day when the campus is open.
-As a default expectation, cancelled in-person exams will be rescheduled for 12:30pm the following day.
+The Office of the University Registrar will assist instructors, as needed, with rescheduling the exam or finding a classroom location once the University reopens.

 For more information about the university’s inclement weather guidelines, please see Policy 8.2.